ZELLMECHANIK-DRESDEN/shapelink/docs/sec_plugins.rst

 The main action happens in the
 :func:`handle_event <shapelink.shapelink_plugin.ShapeLinkPlugin.handle_event>`
 function - your plugin **must** implement at least this function.
+The function :func:`choose_features <shapelink.shapelink_plugin.ShapeLinkPlugin.choose_features>` can be used to specify three lists of features (scalar, traces, images).
+The :download:`Verify Aspect Ratio plugin <../plugins/slp_verify_aspect_ratio.py>` shows how to use this method.
-The two functions :func:`after_register <shapelink.shapelink_plugin.ShapeLinkPlugin.after_register>` and
+The two functions
+:func:`after_register <shapelink.shapelink_plugin.ShapeLinkPlugin.after_register>`
+and
 :func:`after_transmission <shapelink.shapelink_plugin.ShapeLinkPlugin.after_transmission>`